skirexwastaken/NumScript/README.md

 The parser assigns the blocks as parameters for the target function, and the result is printed to the console.

 ### Summary
-Tokenizer → Validates and splits code into numeric token pairs.
+Tokenizer -> Splits code into numeric token pairs.

-Executor → Reads and sends each line for execution.
+Executor -> Reads and sends each line for execution.

-Parser → Determines which function each token pair represents and sets its arguments.
+Parser -> Determines which function each token pair represents and sets its arguments.

-Lexer → Groups tokens into logical blocks and evaluates their values.
+Lexer -> Groups tokens into logical blocks and evaluates their values.

-Console Output → Displays the final result after execution.
+Console Output -> Displays the final result after execution.

 ## Token MAP